rapid7/insightconnect-plugins/google_cloud_compute/help.md

 #### Stop Instance

-This action is used to stop a running instance, shutting it down cleanly, and allows you to restart the instance at a later time.
+This action is used to stop a running instance, shut it down cleanly, and allow you to restart the instance at a later time.

 ##### Input